 5 Simple Ways to Improve Digestion Now

-Congratulations on taking a step towards helping your gut do its job with more ease and efficiency!
+Congratulations on taking one of many steps towards helping your gut do its job with more ease and efficiency!
 Just remember that the process to improved gut health is not always an easy one, so be sure to take it easy on yourself while you incorporate these suggestions into your mealtime routine.

 For anyone experiencing intense amounts of digestive distress, it can feel overwhelming to start to implement too many things all at once.
 While it would be ideal to do all five of these at every meal, the reality is that it just might be too much to take it all on at once.

 Since feeling overwhelmed won’t help your digestion at all, feel free to pick one or two of these to start.
-Even just one or two of these incorporated with regularity at meal time will begin to make a big different for you and your digestion.
+Even just one or two of these incorporated with regularity at meal time will begin to make a difference for you and your digestion.

 As your chosen few become a normal part of your mealtime routine, then add in the others as soon as you feel comfortable.